Bira/octopus-carnival/_drafts/wir-mm3-4e-thri-kreen.md

 them as Sand Father, and to other species as Old Grandfather.
 Sand Father looked at the deserts of the world and found them too empty for his taste.
 So he plucked a species of sand beetle from the world and made them into the first thri-kreen.
-Realizing that size and strenght would not be enough to guarantee their survival, Sand Father also gave them the wisdom of the lizard and the cunning of the desert fox.
+Realizing that size and strength would not be enough to guarantee their survival, Sand Father also gave them the wisdom of the lizard and the cunning of the desert fox.